galaxyproject/planemo/docs/commands/run.rst

                                       and will be replaced with --galaxy_root when and if CWL support is merged into Galaxy.

+      --tags TEXT                     Comma-separated list of tags to add to the created history.

       --output_directory, --outdir DIRECTORY
                                       Where to store outputs of a 'run' task.
       --output_json FILE              Where to store JSON dictionary describing outputs of a 'run' task.

+      --download_outputs / --no_download_outputs
+                                      After tool or workflow runs are complete, download the output files to the location specified by --output_directory.

       --engine [galaxy|docker_galaxy|cwltool|toil|external_galaxy]
                                       Select an engine to run or test artifacts such as tools and workflows.
 Defaults to a local